ultimateplayer1999/crowdsec-bitninja-interaction/README.md

 `go run main.go del 192.168.1.100`

 IP is ofcourse a dummy and go run main.go can be replaced with the binary like: `./bitninja-manager` for the local directory

+To use it with crowdsec enter the binary location in the proper location of the custom bouncer